-GFE can provide MDM functionality through the GMC server.
+GFE and GD can provide MDM functionality through the GMC or GC server.
 This functionality has not been reviewed and organisations should perform their own assessment as they would for any MDM provider.

 Recommendation: Organisations should ensure they have sufficient trust in Good Technology to manage devices on their behalf and protect the NOC from malfeasance.

 To activate the GFE client and GD-secured applications, users are issued with a PIN (respectively, the OTA PIN and GD access key).
 This PIN is generated by the GMC or GC server and registered against the provisioned user, although it is not tied to a specific device.
 The PIN can then be distributed to a user manually or via an automatic email.

 For Good Dynamics, the PIN can only be used to provision one application on one device, it cannot be reused.
 The PIN can also be set to expire after a configurable time period if it is not used.
 For GFE, an expiry time can also be set however the PIN can be reused by default.
 Reuse can be disabled by policy.

 For the security of the overall deployment, and to prevent information loss, it is important that the PIN be kept protected until it has been used by the legitimate user.

 Recommendation: The OTA PIN should always be handled in accordance with the classification of data that the application will handle.
 If the PIN is sent to a user by email, the user should be reminded of the importance of keeping it protected and not allowing it to be passed to others.

 Recommendation: Users must be trusted to use the PIN on the expected device or organisations should consider an Administrator provisioning GFE and/or GD-secured applications as part of a device provisioning process.